YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 #### set seed

-we set our net using 2 layers of relu and then a dropout
+I set our net using 2 layers of relu and then a dropout

 ``` r
 library(keras3)